srinivasyadav18/xapian-gsoc-plan/proposal.rst

         OUTPUT:

           error No such file or directory

           exit status 2

+      * Go does not support constructors but this can be done with an extra helper function that takes slice of interfaces which swig does by default during the wrapping, but little extra code need to be added for constructors and functions when overloaded as they take slice of interfaces in ellipse syntax. interface{} in golang means any type.
+Slice of interfaces mean collection of interfaces(resizable array).
+        Go supports variable number of arguments of different type to functions as func myfun(a ...interface{}) which is used during constructor and function overloading.

         */